It's looking like a long winter wonderland for golfers stuck in Northern climates.

 Average daily temperature: San Francisco: Dec.: 57 degrees.
 Jan.: 57.
 Feb.: 60.
 San Jose: Dec.: 61.
 Jan.: 60.
 Feb.: 64.
 Monterey Peninsula: Dec.: 58.
 Jan.: 58.
 Feb.: 60.

 What to expect: The weather can vary wildly between the chilly microclimate surrounding San Francisco and Half Moon Bay and the milder one on the Monterey Peninsula.
 The drought has tempered the rainfall in the normally wet winter months.
 There's so much to do and see that golf could easily take a back seat for a day or more to experience the San Francisco tourist traps (the Golden Gate Bridge, the street cars, Fisherman's Wharf, etc.) or a coastal hike in Monterey.
-Across the bay, the Oakland Raiders (NFL) and Golden State Warriors (NBA) are hot tickets.
-The NFL's 49ers in Santa Clara's Levi Stadium?
+Across the bay, the Golden State Warriors (NBA) are hot tickets.
+The NFL's 49ers in Santa Clara's Levi Stadium and the Oakland Raiders, with one foot out the door to Las Vegas?
 Not so much.

 6. Orlando, Florida

 Premier courses: Bay Hill Club & Lodge ; El Campeon at Mission Inn Resort & Club ; Waldorf Astoria Golf Club ; The Ritz-Carlton Golf Club, Grande Lakes ; New Course at Grand Cypress Resort ; Tranquilo Golf Club at Four Seasons Resort Orlando; the International Course and National Course at ChampionsGate Golf Club .

 Average daily temperature: Dec.: 72 degrees.
 Jan.: 71.
 Feb.: 73.